mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 - Some primary key columns would be useful, some very not useful (e.g., the one we create).
 Text helps with this, but there may also be other considerations.
 - Multi-column unique constraints are potentially useful, but only if all columns are included.
 - Non-unique columns are never useful unless a unique column is included (that gives info for the user to choose between rows with duplicate entries in non-unique columns).

+### Linked Records for Multi-Column Foreign Key Constraints

+- The current UI does not take into account multi-column foreign key constraints and how those would be retrieved and selected.

+### Usage of Color

+- A suggestion to use color as a means to differentiate table references has been included in this spec.
+However, there are implementation details which need to be discussed before a decision can be made.

 ## Related Discussions